rabbitmq/rabbitmq-website/site/tutorials/tutorial-five-dotnet.md

 You can create multiple bindings:

 <pre class="sourcecode bash">
+cd ReceiveLogsTopic
-ReceiveLogsTopic.exe "kern.*" "*.critical"
+dotnet run "kern.*" "*.critical"
 </pre>

 And to emit a log with a routing key "`kern.critical`" type:

 <pre class="sourcecode bash">
+cd EmitLogTopic
-EmitLogTopic.exe "kern.critical" "A critical kernel error"
+dotnet run "kern.critical" "A critical kernel error"
 </pre>

 Have fun playing with these programs.
 Note that the code doesn't make